jalan/pdftotext/README.md

 ## OS Dependencies

-These instructions assume you're using Python 3 on a recent OS.
+These instructions assume you're on a recent OS.
 Package names may differ for an older OS.

 ### Debian, Ubuntu, and friends